 The Nature Center at Steele Creek Park

-The roughly 6,000 square foot garden area next to the Nature Center was established about 10 years ago as a woodland wildflower garden.
-However, over the years it had become greatly overgrown with invasive plants, both native and non-native.
+The roughly 6,500 square foot garden area next to The Nature Center was established more than a decade ago as a woodland wildflower garden.
+Over the years, due primarily to a lack of able volunteers, it had become greatly overgrown with invasive non-natives, and aggressive native plants.

-The Nature Center at Steel Creek Park has numerous, wonderful new exhibits, all focused on the flora and fauna of the region, as well as an extensive herbarium collection started several years ago by several Friends of Steele Creek Nature Center volunteers.
-Steele Creek Park also hosts a native trees arboretum and certified Monarch Waystation.
+The Nature Center at Steele Creek Park has numerous, wonderful new exhibits, all focused on the flora and fauna of the region, as well as an extensive herbarium collection started several years ago by several Friends of Steele Creek Nature Center volunteers.
+The newly opened Explorers’ Library contains one of the largest collections of regional natural history books and journals within a 100-mile radius.
+Steele Creek Park also hosts a certified Native Trees Arboretum and certified Monarch Watch Waystation garden.

-For more information about The Nature Center and Steele Creek Park visit the Friends of Steele Creek Nature Center and Park website: www.friendsofsteelecreek.org.
+For more information about The Nature Center and Steele Creek Park visit the Friends of Steele Creek Nature Center and Park website: www.friendsofsteelecreek.org or on Facebook @FriendsOfSteeleCreekPark.